 Francois Payard’s Apple Honey Cake

-As 2020 thankfully nears the end of it’s life-cycle, planning for fall and winter holidays is in full swing.
+Now that autumn has officially arrived, planning for fall and winter holidays is in full swing.
 Family dinners, office cocktail parties, elegant soiree’s and casual gatherings all require a stunning dessert.
 Set this little beauty next to the traditional pumpkin pie and watch it disappear.

 We are delighted to kick off our holiday recipe segments with chef Francois Payard’s ambrosial Apple Honey Cake recipe.